 Abarim Publications' online Biblical Greek Dictionary

-In this second sense, it's used in combination with the particle ει (ei), meaning if, and thus acquires the meaning of "if it so happens" or "perhaps" or "for example" (1 Corinthians 14:10 and 15:37).
+In this second sense, it's used optatively (expressing a wish) and in combination with the particle ει (ei), meaning if, and thus acquires the meaning of "if it so may happen" or "perhaps" or "for example" (1 Corinthians 14:10 and 15:37).
 In Luke 10:30 our verb appears to express the unintended condition of the victim of the Good Samaritan story, who "happened to be" half-dead when the robbers left him (it stands to reason that the robbers had wanted to kill the man).

 The participles τυχων and τυχον (tuchon) express chance but likely chance: "perhaps" in the sense of "probably" (1 Corinthians 16:6).
 Combined with the particle of negation ου (ou) it expresses "not probable" or "uncommon" (Acts 19:11, 28:2).